 staff in N. Shepler, Room 201 or at CU-Duncan.

 IMPORTANT NOTE - Non-attendance or ceasing to attend a class does not constitute official withdrawal.
 To officially withdraw from the University, follow the procedures listed on the enrollment information webpage.
 It is your responsibility to complete the withdrawal process.
 Grades will be assigned in accordance with the university catalog.
 You may not withdraw during the last two weeks of a semester or proportionate period of other sessions.
-If because of unavoidable circumstances a you are unable to personally complete the withdrawal process, you should contact the Registrar’s Office by mail or by phone for assistance.
+If because of unavoidable circumstances a you are unable to personally complete the withdrawal process, you should contact the Office of the Registrar by mail or by phone for assistance.